Congratulations! You just built your Shopify website.

 They use Yotpo to create customized email sequences tied directly to their product catalog and each customer’s purchase history.

-Yotpo sends out an email to each buyer post-purchase, asking for their feedback on the product, and giving them the ability to share content with the brand.
+Yotpo sends out an email to each buyer who recently purchased.
+It asks for their feedback on the product and gives them the ability to share content with the brand.

-This way, Cupshe can collect reviews and product photos they can later display on their website, again, thanks to Yotpo Visual UGC.
+This way, Cupshe can collect online reviews and product photos they can later display on their website for social proof.

 ⚡How To Implement UGC

-Incentivize users to submit their product photos to you, or upload them to Instagram under a specific hashtag
+Incentivize existing customers to submit their product photos to you.
+Or upload them to social media platforms under a specific hashtag.

-Display a curated feed of product photos right on your product pages from Instagram or user submissions.
+Display a curated feed of product photos right on your product pages from Instagram or user submissions from other social media channels.

 Strategy #2: Integrate Social Signals

-A sales booster you might already possess is your Social Media following.
+Another way to get more sales you might already possess is your social media following.

-Showcasing the number of followers, subscribers, and likes you have across your social profiles can help build trust with the people visiting your website for the first time.
+Showcasing the number of followers, subscribers, and likes you have across your social profiles can help build trust with the potential customers visiting your website for the first time.

 ⚡How To Implement Social Signals

-You need to have at least 1k followers on your Social Media accounts for this to make sense and work as social proof.
+Be consistent on your social media strategy.
+You need to have at least 1k followers on your social media platforms for this to make sense and work as social proof.
+So start with a schedule for your social media posts.

-Display the notification on your website homepage or landing page.
+To establish social proof, display the notification on your Shopify store homepage or landing page.

 Strategy #3: Display Reviews